-b)Glucocorticosteroid for systemic use;
+b) Glucocorticosteroid for systemic use;

-c)Inhibition of the synthesis of endogenous glucocorticosteroids is significant;
+c) Inhibition of the synthesis of endogenous glucocorticosteroids is significant;

-d)Used in aerosol dosage forms;
+d) Is used in aerosol dosage forms;

-e) It is used for the treatment of bronchial asthma and vasomotor rhinitis.
+e) Is used for the treatment of bronchial asthma and vasomotor rhinitis.

-12. Features of prescribing of glucocorticosteroids as anti-inflammatory and antiallergic agents:
+12. Features of prescribing glucocorticosteroids as anti-inflammatory and antiallergic agents:

-a)Most of the daily dose is prescribed in the morning hours;

-b)Most of the daily dose is prescribed in the evening hours;

-c)The daily dose is evenly distributed;

-d)Cancel gradually, slowly lowering the dose;
+- a) Most of the daily dose is prescribed in the morning hours; - b) Most of the daily dose is prescribed in the evening hours; - c) The daily dose is evenly distributed; - d) Are cancelled gradually, slowly lowering the dose; - e) Are cancelled at a time.

-e)Canceled at the same time.